SSWConsulting/SSW.Rules/docs/github-actions/Rules.Content.Repo.md

-**TODO**: This is the temporary file for stroing docs for GitHub Actions on SSW.Rules.Content.
-Once the Tina migration is finished, the content should be put on the [wiki](https://github.com/SSWConsulting/SSW.Rules.Content/wiki) of the SSW.Rules.Content repo.
+**TODO**: This is the temporary file for storing docs for GitHub Actions on SSW.Rules.Content.
+Once the Tina migration is finished, the content should be moved to the [wiki](https://github.com/SSWConsulting/SSW.Rules.Content/wiki) of the SSW.Rules.Content repo.

 ---
 # Check Folder Name